story75/toasty-engine/packages/timer/README.md

 <!-- automd:badges color="yellow" name="@toasty-engine/timer" license codecov no-npmDownloads -->
 <!-- /automd -->

-A utility package for managing timers in game development.
-This package provides a set of helper functions to simplify time management.
+A utility package for managing time and timers in game development.
+This package provides robust tools for frame-rate independent timing, FPS tracking, and event scheduling.

 ## Features

+- ⏱️ Frame-rate independent timing with delta time calculations
-- 🕒 Timer class for managing time in game development
+- 🎮 Game-specific Timer class for events, animations, and cooldowns
-- 🚀 Timing function agnostic, works with any rendering loop
+- 📊 FPS tracking with smoothing for stable display
+- ⚡ High-performance time management optimized for games
+- 🔄 Support for repeating and one-shot timers
+- ⏲️ Utility functions for time-based operations

 ## Why should I use this?

-When working with games that render at 60 fps in a browser, you need to manage time to ensure that animations and game logic run smoothly.
-To do this you have to account for lag and frame rate drops.
-This package provides a simple way to manage time in your game, so you can just multiply your game logic by the delta time to ensure smooth animations.

-You can also use the timer to wait for a certain amount of time to pass in-game ticks or real time.
-This is especially useful when orchestrating game events or waiting for animations to finish.
+When developing games that target specific frame rates (e.g., 60 FPS), proper time management is crucial for:
+- Ensuring smooth animations regardless of frame rate fluctuations
+- Maintaining consistent game speed across different devices
+- Accurately timing game events and cooldowns
+- Monitoring performance through FPS tracking

+This package provides a complete solution for time management in games, handling edge cases and providing a simple API for common timing needs.

 ## Installation